-The Assistant SENDCo (with the support of the SENDCo) will co-ordinate the timetables and deployment of TAs.
-The Assistant SENDCo will co-ordinate interventions and ensure a graduated approach is in place and SEND department documentation is complete.
+The Assistant SENDCo will co-ordinate the timetables and deployment of TAs.
+The Assistant SENDCo will coordinate interventions and ensure a graduated approach is in place and SEND department documentation is complete.

 There will be circumstances when individuals or small groups of students may need to be withdrawn from their mainstream lesson to work with specialist staff to ensure better than expected progress is made - the class teacher will remain responsible for students within the group.